medizininformatik-initiative/feasibility-deploy/feasibility-triangle/troubleshooting/troubleshooting.md

 ```
 curl --location --request POST 'http://localhost:8084/query/translate' \
 --header 'Content-Type: application/sq+json' \
---data-raw '<your-structured-query-here>'
+--data-raw '<your-CCDL-here>'
 ```

-> **Note**: You can extract a structured query from the aktin logs once a request has been recieved by your system and send it to your local FLARE.
+> **Note**:
-> Additionally you can also create a feasibility query in the UI <https://feasibility.forschen-fuer-gesundheit.de/> and use the Download function under "save > > query" to download a current SQ to test.
+> You can create a feasibility query in the UI <https://feasibility.forschen-fuer-gesundheit.de/> and use the Download function under "save > > query" to download a current CCDL to test.

 This will give you an output, which contains the fhir search translation for each criterion in our Structured-Query, for example:

-The Structured-Query:
+The CCDL:
 ```
 curl --location --request POST 'http://localhost:8084/query/tranlsate' \
 --header 'Content-Type: application/sq+json' \